1712n/wall-e/src/prompt/markdown/analyze_test_file.md

-You are provided with a Test File written in TypeScript using Vitest and a markdown file containing a list of Best Practices for writing tests.
+You have been given two files: a TypeScript test file using Vitest and a markdown file listing best practices for writing tests.

-Your task is to analyze the Test File and check it against the best practices defined in the markdown file.
-For each best practice that is not followed in the Test File, provide a description of the problem observed.
+Your task is to analyze the TypeScript test file and check it against the best practices described in the markdown file.
+Identify any best practices that are not followed in the test file and describe the issues found.

-Critical Requirements:
+Instructions:

-- Only output the Best Practices in Conflict.
+- *Identify Violations*: Only report the best practices that are not followed in the test file.
-- Group the conflicts by section.
+- *Organize by Section*: Group the identified issues under their respective sections from the markdown file.
-- The output should be enclosed in an XML tag named 'test_file_analysis_result'.
+- *XML Format*: Enclose the entire output in an XML tag named 'test_file_analysis_result'.
-- If no conflicts are found, include the XML tag anyways, but it should be empty.
+- *Exclude XML tag if empty*: If no issues are found, do not include the XML tag.
-- The contents of the output should be in Markdown.
+- *Markdown Inside XML*: The content within the XML tag should be formatted in Markdown.
-- Do not include additional explanations.
+- *No Additional Explanations*: Do not add any explanations or comments beyond the required descriptions.

 Example output:

 <test_file_analysis_result>
-## Section Title 1
+## Functional requirements section

 - Description 1
 - Description 2

+## Integration tests section

+- Description 3
 </test_file_analysis_result>